KennardWang/Girls-Frontline-Valhalla-Bartender/README.md

 <br>

 The project is a custom 2D game with an original storyline, which is a practice project for the author after self-learning Unity and C#.
-Its inspiration comes from the crossover game ***Girls' Frontline*** and ***Cyberpunk Bartender Action***.
+Its inspiration comes from the collaboration game ***Girls' Frontline*** x ***Cyberpunk Bartender Action***.